brittanynicole7/leaflet-challenge/README.md

 - Created a conditional function to select each color based on the depth of the earthquake.
 <img width="826" alt="Screenshot 2023-04-16 at 4 50 24 PM" src="https://user-images.githubusercontent.com/119909433/232344449-9aaf2ec6-614b-4de0-9a09-72a552b8c9a0.png">

-- Styled each circlemarker.
+- Styled each circle marker.
 <img width="736" alt="Screenshot 2023-04-16 at 4 51 06 PM" src="https://user-images.githubusercontent.com/119909433/232344494-f341b58c-d115-4322-9087-674b63f4bd20.png">

-- Created/plotted a circlemarker for each point.
+- Created/plotted a circle marker for each point.
 <img width="909" alt="Screenshot 2023-04-16 at 4 51 53 PM" src="https://user-images.githubusercontent.com/119909433/232344536-838a3b8d-cce7-4467-aea8-320aaca3f242.png">

 - Created a popup for each marker with information about the location, magnitude, and depth.